 There are a large range of Tilley hats for men for diferent activities.
 For African hunting look for a cotton one with a chin cord, wide brim and some ventilation mesh.

 This Tilley Airflo hat is completely crushable and guaranteed for life.
 It features a special mesh crown for unbeatable ventilation and UPF 50+ sun protection.
 The soft sweatband helps wick perspiration away from your forehead.
 A two-way head and chin cord keeps hat securely in place.
 Sloping brim channels rain away and there is an interior pocket.
 This popular hat is perfect for African hunting and the small strip of mesh, having small gaps, may even keep the tsetse flies out.
+Some find the hat brim too floppy - blows up in a wind.
 Buy Now

 The Tilley Wanderer Hat offers excellent sun protection, rated UPF 50+ and is water repellent.
 Buy Now